 Subscribing to the sustainability minor email list is a great way to stay informed about upcoming service opportunities related to sustainability.
 You can also check the Volunteer Action Center via GivePulse to see all upcoming volunteer events in the area.
 If you are in a SUST course or enrolled in the minor, you should already be on the listserv.
 If not, you can easily sign up here.

-Or you can sign up for our monthly newsletter aimed at getting you involved in keeping our community sustainable.
+You can sign up for the monthly and weekly newsletter.
+This weekly newsletter includes announcements about campus events and any opportunities that are of interest to sustainability students while the monthly newsletter is aimed at getting you involved in keeping our community sustainable.
 It includes important dates and events in the community.

 Sustainability is a new and emerging field, but it is something that is relevant to every discipline and every career.
 Even if you aren’t aiming for a career in sustainability itself, having this experience will empower you to be a leader and innovator among your peers and colleagues.
 Some careers that work directly with sustainability might involve: